boxingknight/collab_canvas_Ash_follow/collabcanvas/FIRESTORE_SCHEMA.md

   createdBy: string;       // User UID from Firebase Auth
   createdAt: Timestamp;    // Firebase server timestamp
-  updatedAt: Timestamp;    // Firebase server timestamp (for last modification) }
+  updatedAt: Timestamp;    // Firebase server timestamp (for last modification)
+  lockedBy: string | null; // User UID currently manipulating this shape (null if not locked)
+  lockedAt: Timestamp | null; // Timestamp when lock was acquired (null if not locked) }
 ```